 The Dressmaker.
 A best-selling novel written by Rosalie Ham and recently turned into an award-winning film starring Kate Winslet and Liam Hemsworth.
 It is a story set in the 1950’s, in the fictional outback town of Dungatar, Australia.
 Tilly played by Kate returns to her hometown after a successful career in Paris as a dressmaker to tend to her ill mother and in the process transforms the townspeople with her dress designs.
 The tale has numerous themes, none more prevalent than fashion itself and its undeniable power of inner and outer self renewal.

-And it is these very fashions, a total of fifty haute couture creations by costume designers Margot Wilson and Marion Boyce that are currently on display at the Rippon Lea Estate in Melbourne.
+And it is these very fashions in The Dressmaker, a total of fifty haute couture creations by costume designers Margot Wilson and Marion Boyce that are currently on display at the Rippon Lea Estate in Melbourne.

 And last Thursday night I had the extreme pleasure of attending an exclusive bloggers preview to marvel at the incredibly iconic pieces showcased in the movie, and meet with the costume designer and author themselves.